 Unlike high-maintenance sock buns that were popular back in 2013, the banana bun is an über-chic low-slung hairstyle that takes but a couple of minutes to re-create.
-According to Amanda Switzer, our contact at Pinterest, the banana bun is "a messier take on the French twist that sits low on your neck.
-Just roll up your hair, pop in some bobby pins, and you’re set with this chic, stylish and effortless look."
+Think of the banana bun as basically a messier take on the French twist that sits low on your neck.
+Just roll up your hair, pop in some bobby pins, and you’re set with this chic, stylish and effortless look.
 So why is this chignon/messy bun hybrid coined the banana bun?
 While we can't say for certain, it is likely due to the bun's shape, which is slightly longer and more vertical than your typical twist.